Bla Bla Galaxy

 intellectual property theft.
 What a small tiny inconsequential dangler

 Hey Punk!
-I command you to restore
+I command you

 my name at once to work I authored while joined at the original ALPB!